minio/docs/docs/how-to-use-cyberduck-with-minio.md

 # How to use Cyberduck with Minio [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io)

 In this document you will learn how to carry out basic operations on Minio using Cyberduck.
-Cyberduck is an open source client for FTP and SFTP, WebDAV, OpenStack Swift, and Amazon S3, available for Mac OS X and Windows.
+Cyberduck is an open source client for FTP and SFTP, WebDAV, OpenStack Swift, and Amazon S3, available for MacOS and Windows.
 It is released under the GPL license v2.0.

 ## 1. Prerequisites